 Die casting is an assembling and manufacturing process that can manufacture geometrically complex metal pieces through the use of recyclable and reusable molds, called dies.
 It is a metal casting process which casts non-ferrous alloys into molds at high pressure and high speed to produce molded products.
 From locks-gears to general engineering castings, we produce all the die-casting products.
 Although this process is versatile in nature and produces many products, it offers both pros and cons.

 - It is suitable for mass production:

-Since die casting parts are made from die casting mold, it can be obtained with a certain tolerance and shape.
+Since die-casting parts are made from a die-casting mold, they can be obtained with a certain tolerance and shape.
 With little or no machining required, thousands of identical castings can be manufactured before additional tools are needed.
 Therefore, it is very easy to start mass production.

 - Offers a variety of surface textures:

 Cast parts can have many finishing techniques and surfaces.
 In this process, you can produce smooth or textured parts.